sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 ## Acknowledgment
 Please cite the following paper if you use this dataset:

-* Moosavi, Sobhan, Mohammad Hossein Samavatian, Arnab Nandi, Srinivasan Parthasarathy, and Rajiv Ramnath. ["Short and Long-term Pattern Discovery Over Large-Scale Geo-Spatiotemporal Data."](https://arxiv.org/abs/1902.06792) arXiv preprint arXiv:1902.06792 (2019).
+* Moosavi, Sobhan, Mohammad Hossein Samavatian, Arnab Nandi, Srinivasan Parthasarathy, and Rajiv Ramnath. ["Short and Long-term Pattern Discovery Over Large-Scale Geo-Spatiotemporal Data."](https://arxiv.org/abs/1902.06792) Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining.
+ACM, 2019.

 ## Usage Policy and Legal Disclaimer